 Alkaline Ionized water is aggressive and imbalanced

 One of the biggest arguments that has been used in favor of alkaline ionized water is that its strong electron potential neutralizes free radicals.
-While it is true that alkaline ionized water has a strong electrical potential (evidenced by negative ORP values*), the rH2 value (hydrogen potential) is a more accurate representation of electron potential than ORP alone.
-It measures the reducing power of a substance without the skewing effects of pH.
+While it is true that alkaline ionized water has a strong electrical potential (evidenced by negative ORP values*), the rH2 value (hydrogen potential) is a more accurate representation of electron potential than ORP alone. rH2 measures the reducing power of a substance without the skewing effects of pH.
 Understanding rH2 measurements and Biological Terrain Analysis helps in the realization that water with a strongly negative ORP value is out of balance for the human body.
 It may initially contribute to a reduction of the free radical load however, continued consumption and the aggressive neutralization of oxygen radicals upsets cellular redox balance which plays a pivotal role in immune function and metabolic homeostasis.
 Oxygen radicals serve as signaling molecules.
 Medical research verifies that their absence is equally as harmful as their overabundance.
 The ongoing consumption of alkaline ionized water tips the balance and it opens the way for other metabolic consequences.
 The chemistry of life is dependent on the balance between acids and bases.
 Without the presence of some acidic compounds, alkaline ionized water is imbalanced.

 *The ORP of most fresh fruits and vegetables is slightly positive!

 While alkaline ionized water has been in use in Japan for over 50 years, its use (until recently) has been restricted to clinical settings where the water was used in controlled amounts for short periods of time.
 There are no long-term studies to identify potential problems with either the extended or the exclusive use of ionized water.
 In the absence of controlled human studies, rats (with a shorter life span) have been the subjects of investigation.
-Three separate studies have shown that long-term consumption of alkaline ionized water may cause cell death (necrosis), fibrosis, and other complications in the heart muscle in rats.
+Studies have shown that long-term consumption of alkaline ionized water may cause cell death (necrosis), fibrosis, and other complications in the heart muscle in rats.
 Read abstract #1 Read abstract #2 Read abstract#3 Dr. Hidemitsu Hayashi, a cardiac surgeon and Director of the Water Institute in Japan, was one of the scientists who conducted early research on alkaline ionized water.
 His work determined that the benefits of alkaline ionized water were due to hydrogen in the water.
 Ultimately, he abandoned the use of ionized water in favor of other methods to produce hydrogen-rich water.

 Nature is about balance—not extremes.
 In Traditional Chinese Medicine, taking strong “Yang” herbs and other substances (like alkaline ionized water) for too long, overheats and burns the body out.
 Ultimately, it contributes to aging.
 Alkaline ionized water can be therapeutic for short periods of time but it should not be consumed on a regular basis.
 It may contribute to arterial plaque, calcification of joints, and cardiovascular problems.
 In the authors’ opinion, consumption of this water for an extended period of time, is an invitation for trouble.